moorepants/dissertation/_sources/davisbicycle.txt

 to stop after every run to re-initialize the devices, versus allowing the rider to trigger a series of runs in a row without having to stop).

-The source code for the software is available in a Github repository: https://github.com/moorepants/BicycleDAQ, including some tools for initial post processing of the collected data.
+The source code for the software is available in a Github repository `<https://github.com/moorepants/BicycleDAQ>`_, including some tools for initial post processing of the collected data.

 Time Synchronization
 --------------------